wardcheyenne/wardcheyenne.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an undergraduate researcher at various instituions.
+I am a researcher and data scientist at University of California San Diego and NASA Jet Propulsion Laboratory.

-More updates to come...
+My extensive background spans mathematics, statistics, computer science, and data science.